jordanisaacs/fastapi-sessions/readme.md

 Notes:

-* Looking into CSRF protections
+* Currently working on CSRF tokens
 * Plan is to implement more backends

 ## Installation